Cooking With Canabis

 A common problem faced by the amateur Cannabis chef is how to calculate how potent your resulting product will be.
 A miscalculation in this step can result in one of two things.
 Number one, if you calculate your proportions too low you will find yourself waiting hours upon hours attempting to get to the correct level of THC in your system as it can take up to two hours for eaten Cannabis to kick in.
 This will waste your time, and be a deterrent to wanting to try this again.
 The second, more frightening aspect to this, is that if you calculate your proportions too high you will find yourself in a situation where are way too “stoned” for hours upon hours as it can take up to 8 hours for this high to wear off.
 Neither situation is fun, and can easily be fixed by measuring your doses properly.

-Cooking with Cannabis is an excellent way for both medicinal and recreational users to gain their fill of the plant without having to worry about the harmful effects of smoking or dealing with the inconvenience of redosing.
+Cooking with Cannabis has many benefits and uses and is an excellent way for both medicinal and recreational users to gain their fill of the plant without having to worry about the harmful effects of smoking or dealing with the inconvenience of redosing.
 Understanding these basic principles of cooking with Cannabis with ensure a great experience for oneself everytime.
 Remember the key is patience with this substance, both in the cooking – low and slow – and eating it as to not accidentally over induldge in the amount of THC in one’s system.